Celebrity Culture II: Rotten to the Core

-The system may be pervasive and celebrities may be inauthentic but this culture provides a large and accessible platform for people to entertain us.
-Furthermore, the notion of a celebrity in itself fosters a sense of aspiration and can be utilised to promote positive causes.
-Insofar as all of this is true, then, celebrity culture is innocuous.
+Through celebrity culture we have been conditioned to feed off a consumerist and self-serving industry for the benefit of self-centred attention seekers.
+‘But so what?’
+You may ask.
+What harm are they doing?
+The system may be pervasive and celebrities may be inauthentic in their presentation to us through the media but it provides a large and accessible platform for people to entertain us.
+Furthermore, celebrities can be utilised to inspire aspiration in people and promote positive causes.
+Insofar as all of this is true, then, celebrity culture is innocuous—or even good.

-More than just plain entertainment, this is a culture that taps into our underlying predispositions to feel inferior and removes us from reality.
-Cunningly operating beyond what is presented to us, the media machine systematically exploits our insecurities.
+More than being plain entertainment, this is a culture of toxicity that taps into our underlying predispositions to feel inferior as it removes us from our healthy, honest realities.
+Cunningly operating beyond what is presented to us, the media machine systematically exploits these insecurities for the gain of few celebrities.

 An examination of celebrity culture would lift its favourable veneer and expose these ugly ulterior motives.
 So allow me to do just that.
 More specifically, allow me to deconstruct celebrity culture’s common content into its wicked components.